 - To fix this issue, check your Skype settings and make sure that the auto sign-in option is enabled.

-Millions of users use Skype every day for communication, but it seems that Windows 10 users are having some issues with it.
-According to them, there are various problems available with Skype and auto sign in option on Windows 10.
+Millions of Windows 10 users rely on Skype every day for communication, but it seems that they are having some issues with it.
+According to them, there are various problems available with Skype and the auto sign-in option on Windows 10.

-Skype auto sign in problems on Windows 10, how to fix them?
+How can I fix Skype auto sign in problems on Windows 10?

 Skype is one of the most popular instant messenger services, however, issues with Skype can occur and prevent you from logging in.
 Speaking of issues, these are some of the most common problems that users reported:

 - Skype auto login not working – According to users, sometimes this issue can occur due to your antivirus or firewall.
 To fix the issue, make sure that Skype is allowed through your firewall.

 - Skype for Business not automatically signing in – This issue can occur in Business version of Skype, but most of our solutions can be applied to Business version as well, so feel free to try them.

 - Skype auto sign in just keeps loading – According to users, sometimes Skype keeps loading while trying to sign in.
 If you have this problem, simply reinstall Skype and check if that solves the issue.

 - Skype sign in error – There are various errors that can occur while trying to sign in to Skype.
 However, you should be able to fix these errors with one of our solutions.